vignettes/biodivMapR_02.Rmd

 Data-driven methods adjusted based on data distribution for a specific image/site, such as PCA, usually show poor generalization ability, and cannot be applied on other images.
 As explained earlier, PC selection is a subjective step which prevents from fully automated workflows.
 Moreover, spectral transformation such as PCA and MNF are usually computationally demanding.

-Here, we selected components 1, 5, and 6 to produce the diversity maps.
-A color composition of these components is displayed below.
+Here, we selected components 1, 4, 5 and 6 to produce the diversity maps.
+A color composition of components 1, 4 and 5 is displayed below.

 Note that the selection of spectral indices used here may not be